Embodied Evolution in Collective Robotics: A Review: Introduction

-Embodied evolution affords continuous adaptation of controllers: evolution persistently adapts the controllers of the robots that make up the population.
-Embodied evolution's on\hyp{}line nature contrasts with `traditional' evolutionary robotics research where evolution is employed in the classical sequential centralised optimisation paradigm: the `robotics' part consists of a series of robotic trials (simulated or not) in an evolution-based search for optimal robot controllers~\citep{Nolfi2000,Bongard2013,Doncieux2015}.
+Embodied evolution's on\hyp{}line nature contrasts with `traditional' evolutionary robotics research.
+Traditional evolutionary robotics employs evolution in the classical sequential centralised optimisation paradigm: parent and survivor selection are centralised and consider the entire population.
+The `robotics' part entails a series of robotic trials (simulated or not) in an evolution-based search for optimal robot controllers~\citep{Nolfi2000,Bongard2013,Doncieux2015}.
 In terms of task performance, embodied evolution has been shown to outperform alternative evolutionary robotic techniques in some setups such as surveillance and self-localisation with flying UAVs \citep{Schut2009a,Prieto2016}, especially regarding convergence speed.

-To provide a basis for a clear discussion, we define embodied evolution as a paradigm where evolution is implemented in multi-robotic systems that are:
+To provide a basis for a clear discussion, we define embodied evolution as a paradigm where evolution is implemented in multi-robotic (two or more robots) system.
+Two robots are already considered a multi-robotic system since it is still possible to distribute an algorithm among them.
+These systems exhibit the following features:

 \begin{description} \item[Decentralised] There is no central authority that selects parents to produce offspring or individuals to be replaced.
-Instead, robots assess their performance, exchange and select genetic material autonomously on the basis of locally available information; \item[On\hyp{}line] Robot controllers change on the fly, as the robots go about their proper actions: evolution occurs during the operational lifetime of the robots and in the robots' task environment.
-The process continues after the robots have been deployed. \item[Parallel] Whether they collaborate in their tasks or not, the population consists of multiple robots that perform their actions and evolve in the same environment, during the same period, and that frequently interact with each other to exchange genetic material. \end{description}
+Instead, robots assess their performance, exchange and select genetic material autonomously on the basis of locally available information. \item[On\hyp{}line] Robot controllers change on the fly, as the robots go about their proper actions: evolution occurs during the operational lifetime of the robots and in the robots' task environment.
+The process continues after the robots have been deployed. \item[Parallel] Whether they collaborate in their tasks or not, the population consists of multiple robots that perform their actions and evolve concurrently, in the same environment, interacting frequently to exchange genetic material. \end{description}

 The decentralised nature of communicating genetic material implies that selection is executed locally, usually involving only a part of the whole population \citep{Eiben2007Exploring-selec}, and that it must be performed by the robots themselves.
 This adds a third opportunity for selection in addition to parent and survivor selection as defined for classical evolutionary computing.
 Thus, embodied evolution extends the collection of operators that define an evolutionary algorithm (i.e., evaluation, selection, variation and replacement~\citep{eiben2008book}) with \textit{mating} as a key evolutionary operator: